ValleyJin/gemston_fantasy/readme.md

 ## 1. Introduction

-This story is a fiction created by a fan who loves the GemSTON game.<br>
+This story is a fiction created by me, a fan who loves the GemSTON game.<br>

 It depicts a new world centered around the imaginary gem, GemSTON.
 But is it really just an imaginary gem?<br>